ColbyFrey/GH-Scripts/README.md

 # Random-Scripts
-A miscellaneous collection of scripts created by me
+A miscellaneous collection of scripts created mostly by me